eR-Biostat/Courses/Under graduate courses/README.md

 ## In the next two weeks, until 15/10/2017, the page is under construction and not all courses will  be available.
 Updated version of the courses will be available from 15/10/2017 onward.

 ## Undergraduate courses
 This group of courses are developed at an undergraduate level.
-Only basic level knowledge of statistics is required at the beginning of the course.
-The courses  aim to teach the student basic topics in inference (hypothesis testing), modeling (regression) and basic ideas in exploratory data analysis and computational  statistics.
+Only basic level knowledge of statistics and R is required at the beginning of the course.
+The courses  aim to teach the students basic topics in inference (hypothesis testing), modeling (regression) and basic ideas in exploratory data analysis and computational statistics.

 ## Available courses in this module:
 * **Basic concepts in exploratory data analysis -EDA- and computational statistics:** https://github.com/eR-Biostat/Courses/tree/master/Under%20graduate%20courses/Basic%20concepts%20in%20exploratory%20data%20analysis%20-EDA-%20and%20computational%20statistics